arnessmcdonald/arnessmcdonald/README.md

 - 👋 Hi, I’m @arnessmcdonald
-- 👀 I’m interested in anything Cyber Security
+- 👀 I’m interested in learning to code.
-- 🌱 I’m currently learning Splunk and other Blue teaming tools.
-Will be working on my Cysa+ cert soon.
+- 🌱 I’m currently new to coding,HTML5, and starting to learn to use CSS
-- 💞️ I’m looking to collaborate on anything where I can get my hands dirty (for experience that is)
+- 💞️ I'm going through Dr. Angela's Udemy course.
+So any tips would help!!
 - 📫 How to reach me: arnessmcdonald@gmail.com
 - ⚡ Fun fact: I have a twin...